 There are three primary disclosure requirements in North Carolina.
 Click the links below to view the disclosure forms and learn more about each requirement.

-- Residential Property and Owners’ Association Disclosure Statement
+- North Carolina Residential Property and Owners’ Association Disclosure Statement (for residential property up to four dwelling units)

-- Mineral and Oil and Gas Rights Disclosure Statement
+- North Carolina Mineral and Oil and Gas Rights Disclosure Statement (for residential property up to four dwelling units)

-We will need your completed disclosures in order to activate your MLS listing.
-You can send the disclosures to us by submitting a support request here.
+We will need your completed disclosures in order to activate your flat fee MLS listing.
+You can send the disclosures to us by uploading them in the MLS listing section.
 We will add your disclosures as attachments to your MLS listing.
 Buyer agents will have them signed and included with any offer.

 Any fact that could affect a reasonable person’s decision to buy, sell, or lease is considered a material fact and must be disclosed to the parties in the transaction and any interested third parties.
 A broker is required by law to disclose to each prospective buyer any material fact about a property of which broker is aware or should reasonably be aware, even if the seller chooses not to disclose such material fact or makes no representation concerning the matter.